Alfa Romeo Logo

-The Alfa Romeo logo promises the dragon’s power and leadership on the road.
-Brand cars are created for confident people who want to drive the best premium cars.
-The sign shows the uniqueness and extravagance of the models.
+The Alfa Romeo logo embodies the power and leadership of the dragon on the road.
+Brand cars are designed for confident individuals who aspire to drive the finest premium vehicles.
+The sign highlights the models’ uniqueness and extravagance.

 Alfa Romeo: Brand overview

-Alfa Romeo is a renowned Italian brand of premium cars he designs and assembles himself.
+Alfa Romeo is a renowned Italian brand of premium cars that he designs and assembles himself.
 It is a subsidiary of Stellantis.
 It was founded by businessmen Nicola Romeo and Ugo Stella in the summer of 1910.
-The main task of the carmaker is manufacturing luxury and sports cars, which it has been successfully coping with for more than 111 years.
-Today, it is considered one of the leading sports car brands globally, as evidenced by its participation in racing since 1911.
+The carmaker’s primary task is manufacturing luxury and sports cars, which it has done for over 111 years.
+Today, it is considered one of the leading sports car brands globally, as evidenced by its racing participation since 1911.
 The headquarters is located in Milan, in the Lombardy (Italy) region.

 The legendary car brand’s career began with a French firm owned by Alexandre Darracq and sponsored by Italian businessmen.
 Her plant became ALFA’s first production site.
 The building was owned by SAID (Società Anonima Italiana Darracq).

-At first, the company was located in Naples, but then the management decided that Milan would be the best place and bought land in its suburb – Portello.
+Initially, the company was based in Naples, but management later decided that Milan would be the best location and purchased land in its suburb, Portello.
 There, a new 8,000-square-yard plant was built from scratch.
-However, Darracq cars sold with difficulty, and at the end of 1909, the company was waiting for complete liquidation.
+However, Darracq cars sold with difficulty, and by the end of 1909, the company was on the verge of complete liquidation.
 Ugo Stella bought all the assets and opened another automobile company with Italian investors.

 Meaning and History

-The new structure was given a short name, which hid a long phrase since the four modest letters “A,” “L,” “F,” and “A” are nothing more than an abbreviation.
+The new structure was given a short name, which concealed a long phrase, as the four modest letters “A,” “L,” “F,” and “A” are nothing more than an abbreviation.
 They stand for “Anonima Lombarda Fabbrica Automobili”.
-That is, the company directly indicates that anonymous co-founders created it.
+That is, the company explicitly states that anonymous co-founders founded it.
 So, the factory in Milan was saved from ruin.
 The second part of the name came five years later when Nicola Romeo bought the company.
-To begin with, the management decided to produce other cars that are more adapted to Italian conditions.
+Initially, management decided to produce other cars better suited to Italian conditions.
 Engineer Giuseppe Merosi designed them.
 After that, the company switched to racing cars.

 In parallel, she created new symbols.
-The case was again entrusted to Giuseppe Merosi.
+The case was entrusted to Giuseppe Merosi again.
 And he asked Romano Cattaneo, a young draftsman from the technical department, for a favor.
 The artist shared his ideas about including heraldic signs associated with the plant’s location in the logo.
 The management liked the idea very much.
-So, on the plaques of cars appeared a fragment of a red cross and a huge snake absorbing a child.
-The first sign personified Milan; the second symbolized the influential House of the Visconti dynasty, which ruled the city from the 14th century.
-During the entire existence of the trademark, eleven emblems have changed, and the twelfth is used now.
+On the car plaques, a fragment of a red cross and a huge snake appeared, absorbing a child.
+The first sign personified Milan; the second symbolized the influential House of Visconti, which ruled the city from the 14th century.
+Throughout the trademark’s entire existence, eleven emblems have changed, and the twelfth is currently in use.

 What is Alfa Romeo?

 Alfa Romeo is an Italian company known for its premium cars.
 It is part of the Stellantis N.V.
 Corporation and was previously owned by Fiat Chrysler Automobiles N.V.
-The history of the iconic automaker began in 1910 when it was called ALFA.
+The history of the iconic automaker dates back to 1910, when it was founded as ALFA.
 Each letter in the abbreviation stood for one word: “A” – “Anonima”, “L” – “Lombarda”, “F” – “Fabbrica”, “A” – “Automobili”.

 1870 – 1910